 “Now that we’re being forced to reflect a little, with the anniversary and all, it doesn’t feel like a goodbye, it feels like we’re halfway,” he said.
 “There’s still a bit of that youthful flame burning that keeps us going and prompts us to continue writing songs and performing them.”

-That means Israeli fans can hopefully expect K’s Choice to come back another seven times.
+That means Israeli fans can hopefully expect K’s Choice to return with their musical magic another seven times.